zytric/raj/_posts/2020-07-28-wolf-hunting.md

  I previosly made an JavaScript lib making a guy being able to run around.
 The guy will represent a wolf.
 The lib works with a few functions like world.addGuy("Wolf 1", x, y), worl.guys[0].run(x, y).

-I produced toe following JavaScript to represent the two rules.
+I produced the following JavaScript to represent the two rules.
+A loop with handling all the wolfs (guys).
+And the cursor will be the prey (x,y).

 ```javascript
 for (const guy of world.guys) {